-In 2008 a strategic decision was taken to make a significant investment in interdisciplinary activity through the establishment of six new centres, which aim to develop new educational offerings, professional training and development, research and knowledge transfer.
-Each of these centres has the participation of several or even all of the academic Schools, focusing on a series of themes which make a significant contribution to the University's strategic goals:
+In 2008 a strategic decision was taken to make a significant investment in interdisciplinary activity through the establishment of new centres which aim to develop new educational offerings, professional training and development, research and knowledge transfer.
+Each of these centres has the participation of several or even all of the academic Schools, focusing on a series of themes which make a significant contribution to the City's strategic goals:

 The Centre intends to become the UK leader in the teaching, research and transfer of creativity in professional practice, ranging from informatics and engineering to business and the arts.

-The City Collaborative Transport Hub is a network of interdisciplinary activity at City University London centred on transport challenges.
+The City Collaborative Transport Hub is a network of interdisciplinary activity at City, University of London centred on transport challenges.